By Winslow Taylor

 Fishing with kids can be an amazing experience, one that gives you the chance to introduce the next generation to the sport.
 Although rewarding, a fishing trip with children requires a little more planning and consideration.
 I spoke with Bill Farrior, Jr. who owns and runs Job Site, a 55-foot Viking out of Morehead City, NC.

 Bill and his family have been fishing offshore around North Carolina for years.
 Although his oldest son has now aged out of the junior angler division, Job Site was a mainstay in the category (and the leaderboard in general) for the past 15 or so years.
-In fact, this past year Bill had a junior angler reel in the heaviest dolphin during the Big Rock—a fish that ended up being worth a nice $361,250!
-An impressive feat for both the angler, captain, and crew.
+In fact, a few years back, Bill had a junior angler reel in the heaviest dolphin during the Big Rock—a fish that ended up being worth a nice $361,250!
+An impressive feat for both the angler, captain and crew.

 Having fished with his own kids, Bill advises that ages six or seven are about as early as you’d want to take them offshore, at least in North Carolina.
 Up here a ten-hour day is the standard, so you must make sure the kids are up for the “challenge.”
 Furthermore, offshore fishing takes coordination and stamina which really isn’t developed in most children prior to six years old.
 Not every trip needs to be to the Gulf Stream.
 It’s great just to get the kids accustomed to being on the boat and out on the water.
 This will also make the transition easier when you want to go offshore.